← All claims

 2020 · Crohns Colitis 360

-RCT mixed low Small RCT found oat bran increased fecal butyrate and reduced GI symptoms in quiescent ulcerative colitis, supporting fiber not sourdough per se, and did not alter disease activity/remission.
+RCT tested-null low Small RCT found oat bran increased fecal butyrate and reduced GI symptoms in quiescent ulcerative colitis, supporting fiber not sourdough per se, and did not alter disease activity/remission.

 Hjorth T